Lab 01: Dealing with Spatial Data in Python

 # Read Points of Interest (POI) using the same OSM reader object that was initialized earlier

-# The custom_filter={"amenity": ["restaurant"]} indicates that we want only "restaurant", a type of POI
+# The custom_filter={"amenity": ["restaurant"]} indicates that we only want "restaurant", a type of POI

 bristol_restaurants = osm.get_pois(custom_filter={"amenity": ["restaurant"]})